 with OrbitsControl

-to the scene to move around.
-Similarly, the scene is lit by an AmbientLight
+, allowing the user to move around.
+Then, it creates a WebGL renderer and sets its size to match the window's dimensions.
+The scene is lit by an AmbientLight

-instance, which takes care of illuminating all objects in the scene equally.
+instance, which illuminates all objects in the scene equally.

 Et voilà!
 You just learned how to add a sticker to a WebGL texture with three.js